 How Different Search Engines Treat Nofollow

-The Nofollow link at the top is good in comparison of a Nofollow link at the bottom.
-Please note down, Google still counts Nofollow link as an outbound link to distribute link juice.
+The Nofollow link at the top is good in comparison to a nofollow link at the bottom.
+Please note down, Google still counts the nofollow link as an outbound link to distribute link juice.
 So if you are getting a Nofollow link from the top of the page, it carries some impact.

 Check here how different search engines treat Nofollow links:

-It does not follow the Nofollow link neither link juice passed
+It does not follow the Nofollow link nor link juice passed

-Bing may not follow Nofollow link, but it does exclude it from ranking calculations.
+Bing may not follow the nofollow link, but it does exclude it from ranking calculations.

 Baidu recognizes Nofollow attributes, thus link juice doesn’t pass.

-There are multiple ways to identify Dofollow and Nofollow link.
-You can detect Nofollow links by check out source code, inspect elements and by using browser add-ons or extensions.
+There are multiple ways to identify Dofollow and Nofollow links.
+You can detect Nofollow links by checking out source code, inspecting elements, and using browser add-ons or extensions.

 - In browsers, right-click on a link and select “inspect element” from the menu.
-Full HTML code of web page will display with highlighted that link tag.
-Check for rel=”Nofollow” attribute on that link tag.
-If you found Nofollow then that link is Nofollow, else Dofollow.
-Again, if nothing has mentioned then that link will consider as a Dofollow.
+The full HTML code of the web page will display with highlighted that link tag.
+Check for the rel=”nofollow” attribute on that link tag.
+If you found nofollow then that link is nofollow, else follow.
+Again, if nothing has been mentioned then that link will consider a follow.

-- You can also check out source code by using short key Ctrl + U. Alternatively right click on the web page and select “View page source”.
-Search for Nofollow attribute on the source code.
+- You can also check out the source code by using the short key Ctrl + U. Alternatively right click on the web page and select “View page source”.
+Search for the nofollow attribute on the source code.